joshskeen/android-studio-robolectric-example/README.md

 }
 ```

-7. Write Robolectric Tests!
+Now write Robolectric tests!
 For more intel on how to write tests using robolectric + assertJ, check out [http://blog.bignerdranch.com/2583-testing-the-android-way/](http://blog.bignerdranch.com/2583-testing-the-android-way/)